paulcam206/AdaptiveCards/specs/DesignDiscussions/SharedModelJavascript.md

 Model (hereafter SM) into Javascript and get a feel for the feasibility of replacing the existing Javascript renderer with a projected C++ core.

-High-level questions that needed to be answered:
-* Is it even possible for us to build the SM using Emscripten?
-* Is the projected SM capable of:
-  * Parsing JSON originating from Javascript into its object model representation?
-  * Exposing properties and functionality necessary to implement a renderer?
-  * Allowing Javascript hosts to parse custom element types?
-  * Being debugged?
-* What is the size of the compiler outputs compared to the existing renderer?
-* How much of the existing Javascript renderer can be reused?

 #### Toolchain and Operating Environment

 Emscripten provides an integrated compiler toolchain based on CMake backed by the LLVM/Clang compilers.
 Emscripten is